AndreiFlau/PokemonMemoryCard/README.md

 # Pokémon Game

-Try to memorize the Pokémons and only click the ones you haven't clicked before!
+Try to memorize the Pokémons by only clicking the ones you haven't clicked before!

 ![gamescreenshot](pokemon.png)